bengokurtis/bengokurtis/README.md

 - 👋 Hi, I’m @bengokurtis
-- 👀 I’m interested in cybersecurity
+- 👀 I’m interested in cybersecurity and software development
-- 🌱 I’m currently learning Linux fundamentals
+- 🌱 I’m currently learning React Js for my MERN Stack skills
-- 💞️ I’m looking to collaborate on pen testing & bug bounty projects
+- 💞️ I’m looking to collaborate on pen testing, bug bounty projects & Open-source projects
-- 📫 How to reach me ...
+- 📫 How to reach me via email @kurtisbengo@gmail.com

 <!---
 bengokurtis/bengokurtis is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.